odinuv/web/articles/debugging/backend.md

 ~~~

 Those two files are not that different, you can easily see, that the problem was a typo in array key `nickname`.
+My example was a very simple error, many errors are hard to find because the template is messy -- use indentation,
+good editors have functions to format code automatically, and good editors also have macro pairs highlighting.
+Some
+templates are very long -- use inheritance and includes to avoid code repetition.
+Sometimes the problems is not with
+template syntax, but with rendered HTML structure, this is covered in [frontend debugging article](/articles/debugging/frontend/).

 ## Summary
 In comparison with frontend, the backend environment is much more determinate.
 You usually have only one server with